adamrudolf-becube/cpp-cheatsheet/README.md

 ### Class methods

 - Every class method that doesn't use members should be placed outside the class.
 If there is still reason to include it in the class, it should be static.
 It helps a lot to the compiler and to you when debugging.
-- Every class methos that reads, but doesn't write members, should be marked as `const`
+- Every class method that reads, but doesn't write members, should be marked as `const`

 ### Constructors and desctructors